Content updated March 2026

 • Spanish residents

-Even if you don’t live in Spain, if you own a home there, you must pay IBI every year.
+Even if you don’t live in Spain, owning property means you must pay IBI every year.

 How Much Is IBI?